 For your 5th wheel hitch, you’ll typically find a zerk fitting to lubricate the locking mechanism.
 I’d recommend a few pumps of grease every few times you hook up.
 In addition, a teflon plate on the kingpin helps to provide some protection from scratching and rust.

 For a travel trailer, a little grease on the ball will help the trailer slide on and off and rotate correctly.

-Your water system maintenance should be fairly straight forward.
-I’d recommend sanitizing the whole system every 6 months, if you are using it full-time, but if not, it’s probably a good idea to sanitize it after it sits for more than a month with no use.
-Sanitizing is as simple as putting some bleach into the system, ensuring it gets into all the lines, letting is sit and then rinsing until you can’t smell any bleach.
+Your water system maintenance should be fairly straight forward, but is still an important part of camper maintenance.
+I’d recommend sanitizing the whole system every 6 months if you are using it full-time, but if not, it’s probably a good idea to sanitize it after it sits for more than a month with no use.
+Sanitizing is as simple as putting some bleach into the system, ensuring it gets into all the lines, letting it sit and then rinsing until you can’t smell any bleach.